IEEE-EMBS-Manipal/2023-RnP-Artificial_Intelligence/Task-1/README.md

 Build an MNIST Digit Classifier.

 Upload the Jupyter Notebook `.ipynb`, and the PDF file in the Teams Folder, and an arrangement will be made later to upload to this GitHub Repository.
-Use the filename format: `AI-Task-1-[First name]`.
+Use the filename format: `IEEE EMBS AI Task-1 [First name]`.

 (Feel free to use any other format if you prefer: `.py` file, .`ipynb` file, Colab Notebook, Kaggle notebook, etc.).